 If you’re almost completely bald, on the other hand, it’s important to have realistic expectations about what you can achieve from a hair transplant.

-Done right, NeoGraft can reverse the visual effects of years of hair loss and give you newfound confidence in your looks.
-Pick a skilled surgeon and enter with realistic expectations and you’ll likely be very pleased with the results.
+Done right, NeoGraft can improve the visual effects of hair loss.
+Pick a skilled surgeon and enter with realistic expectations and you may be pleased with the results.